nexxtappinfo/notes/geeky-notes/nginx/Deploy_Laravel_Nginx.md

 ```sh
 git pull
 ```
-- if you ar using vue with laravel just run this command
+- if you are using Vue with Laravel just run this command
 ```sh
 npm run build
 ```